 Things to Consider

 There are a few essential things to consider before putting extra payments towards your mortgage.
 Do you have higher-interest loans such as credit cards?
 If so, you should pay that debt off before you making additional mortgage payments.

 Is your emergency fund adequately funded?
 Most experts recommend your emergency fund have a minimum of 3 to 6 months of expenses.
 If your job is insecure in volatile times, you may want to save 6 to 12 months of expenses before investing in a home.
 It would be terrible to have your homeownership plans derailed by not having a cushion in unexpected hard times.
 Not sure where to start with repaying existing debt and building your emergency fund?
-Check out the Simplicity of a 50/30/20 Budget.
+Following a planned budget, like the 50/30/20 Budget Rule can help.

 Refinance to a Shorter – Term Mortgage

 Shorter-term mortgages traditionally have higher monthly payments but lower interest rates.
 Does it make sense to refinance your mortgage?
 The shorter length of a 15- or 20-year mortgage means less interest.
 Rates are slowly creeping up from where they were last year, but there are still reasonable rates available.

 If we take a mortgage of $350k and plug it into a mortgage rate calculator (leaving out taxes and insurance for simplicity), we get the following results: